Better-Call-Jason/nginx-streaming-server-app/README.md

-# Own Your Stream --- Toolkit For Online Freedom
+# Own Your Stream --- Toolkit For Online Freedom Episode 1

 Follow the steps below to set up your own streaming server.